spacetelescope/jdaviz/docs/specviz/displaying.rst

 Percentile
 ----------

-Include data within this percentile in the viewer.
+Sets the bounds of the plot (Vmin and Vmax) such that the selected percentage of the data is shown in the viewer.
+Editing either bound manually changes the "Percentile" selection to "Custom."